 If you have an upcoming event that you’re attending (or, better yet, hosting), be sure to tell people on your email list about that event.

-It’s also a great idea to give them an added incentive to come to the event.
-For example, promote a contest that involves only people on the email list.
+It’s also a great idea to give your audience an added incentive to come to the event.
+For example, promote a contest that involves only people subscribed to your email list.
 Whoever wins the contest has to be present at the event to claim the prize.

 That should get you a few more attendees.

 If you’re running a webinar in the near future, be sure to promote that on your email list as well.
-Again, offer some additional incentive such as a helpful ebook for everybody who participates.
+Again, offer some additional incentives such as a helpful ebook, tutorial video, or white paper for everybody who participates.

-Here’s another tip you can pick up from content marketing: make your emails scannable.
+Here’s another tip you can pick up from content marketing experts: make your emails scannable.

 You probably already make your blog posts scannable.
 They have subheadings so that people can quickly understand the point of each section without reading the whole thing.